hyperledger/fabric-sdk-node/docs/tutorials/discovery.md

 * `channel.refresh()` - The channel will be refreshed with new service discovery results, add new peers, orderers, and MSPs.
 The call will use the service discovery settings as provided on the `channel.initialize()` call.
-* `getDiscoveryResults` - The channel will cache the results of the last query made to the service discovery and make the results available.
+* `channel.getDiscoveryResults()` - The channel will cache the results of the last query made to the service discovery and make the results available.
 The call will use the `discovery-cache-life` setting to determine if the results should be refreshed. if the results need to be refreshed, the `channel.refresh()` will be called internally to fetch new service discovery results.
 The call is used by the `DiscoveryEndorsementHandler` as it starts to determine the target peers.
+* `client.queryPeers()` - A client object will be able to query a target peer using the discovery service to provide a list of peer endpoints and associated organizations active on the network at the time of the query. see {@link Client#queryPeers}

 #### New configuration settings
 * `initialize-with-discovery` - boolean - When the applications calls for the